rust-unofficial/too-many-lists/src/third-basics.md

 so far.

 `tail` is the logical inverse of this operation.
 It takes a list and returns the whole list with the first element removed.
-All that is is cloning the *second* element in the list (if it exists).
+All that is cloning the *second* element in the list (if it exists).
 Let's try this:

 ```rust ,ignore